 8) Jet Streams - Definition

-There are 4 major jet streams present above the earth's surface and they all have a huge influence on global climate and the formation of various weather systems.
+There are four major jet streams present above the earth's surface, and they all have a huge influence on the global climate and the formation of various weather systems.

 9) Cold Front - Definition

-A cold front occurs when the leading edge of a cold moving mass of air meets a body of warmer air.
+A cold front occurs when the leading edge of a large body of cold air moves into a region of warmer air.
 The boundary between these two air masses is called a cold front.

-A cold front is normally associated with stormy weather conditions, including wind, rain, clouds and potentially thunderstorms.
+A cold front is usually associated with stormy weather conditions, including wind, rain, clouds, and potentially thunderstorms.

 10) Warm Front - Definition

-A a warm front occurs when a moving mass of warm air meets a colder and denser body of air.
+A warm front occurs when the leading edge of a large body of warm air moves into a region with cooler air.
 The boundary where these two air masses meet is called a warm front.

 11) Low-Pressure System - Definition

-A low-pressure system is defined as a specific area where the weight of the air (or amount of molecules present in this volume of air) is lower than that of the air in the surrounding areas.
+A low-pressure system is a mass of air which weight is significantly lower (or there is more space between the molecules present in this volume of air) than that of the air in the surrounding areas.

-You can read more about the complete development in this article.
+You can read more about its development and characteristics in this article.

 12) High-Pressure System - Definition

-A high-pressure system is defined as a specific area where the weight of the air (or amount of molecules present in this volume of air) is more than that of the air in the surrounding areas.
+A high-pressure system is a mass of air which weight is significantly more (or there is less space between the molecules present in this volume of air) than that of the air in the surrounding areas.

 Simply put, a high-pressure system occurs where the atmospheric pressure on the earth's surface is higher than that of surrounding areas.

-You can also read more about its complete development in this same article.
+You can also read more about its development and characteristics in this same article.

 13) A Cold Front Does Not Always Lead To Rainy Weather, While A Warm Front Does Not Always Lead To Dry Weather Conditions

-The the word, "cold" is very often mentioned in the same breath as wet and rainy weather, while the word "warm" is mentioned just as often in the same breath as dry and pleasant weather conditions.
+The word "cold" is very often mentioned in the same breath as wet and rainy weather, while the word "warm" is mentioned just as often in the same breath as dry and pleasant weather conditions.

-It actually happens so often, that it resulted in an almost unconscious tendency by most people to automatically associate cold with wet, and warm with dry weather conditions.
-This is completely normal, so you cannot really be blamed for making such an assumption.
+It actually happens so often that it resulted in an almost unconscious tendency by most people to automatically associate cold with wet and warm with dry weather conditions.
+It is completely normal, so you cannot really be blamed for making such an assumption.

 To put the record straight, both cold and warm fronts have the potential to bring cloudy and rainy weather with them.
-Their characteristics and impact they have on their environment, is what sets them apart however.
+Their characteristics and the impact they have on their environment are what sets them apart, however.

 The arrival of a cold front is normally very abrupt, accompanied by heavy rains and stormy weather conditions, including strong winds and thunderstorms, which normally moves very quickly and can dissipate as quickly as it arrived.

 A warm front, on the other hand, takes much longer to build up as moves much slower than a cold front.
-It is also characterised by a light, but much more sustained rainfall which can last for several hours to even days.
+It is also characterized by a light but much more sustained rainfall, which can last for several hours to even days.